 In 1875, a 14 year old boy was sent up a chimney at a lunatic asylum near Cambridge and swallowed so much soot that he died.
 The master sweep was sent to prison for six months for negligence.
 This event caused a public outcry and helped a bill through Parliament, which enforced legislation against using children in this kind of work.

 Elvis Presley had been playing guitar for two years by the time he was 14.
 His Dad had bought him a guitar because he couldn’t afford what Elvis really wanted – a bicycle.

 Michael Jackson tells in his autobiography ‘Moonwalk’ how he worried about a dreadful outbreak of spots at the age of 14.

 According to a 1989 Gallup Opinion Poll, the greatest concerns of young people (aged 16-24) were AIDs, drugs and pollution of the environment.
 Violence on television was the least concern.

 Our own local opinion poll with a sample of fifty local young people aged 14 from Churchfields came up with exactly the same results.
 In our opinion poll, we also asked 14 year olds what was of most interest to them.
 Top of the list (with 50%) came their Family, followed closely by Sport and Pop Music.
 Interest in Politics was low, and 60% put the Arts at the very bottom of their list.
 Over 60% put Sport as their main hobby.
 Less than 5% were interested in computers as a hobby, but listening to or playing music also scored highly, along with reading.
 Other hobbies that were mentioned included ‘collecting key rings’, ‘watching evening surgery at the vets’ and ‘annoying my brother’…

-Churchfield School was closed in 2001, and the buildings demolished.
+Churchfield School was closed in 2001, and all the buildings demolished.
 The site was later developed as a new residential complex, overlooking Sandwell Valley.
-There is a book by Sandra Meredith which charts the history of the school.
+There is a Facebook group by Sandra Meredith which charts the history of the school.